 Home2 Suites by Hilton Detroit-Troy, MI

 Home2 Suites has a fun, bright, and modern feel.
-They provide free, hot breakfasts, free wi-fi, an indoor heated pool, fitness center, and business center.
-You can choose from a king bedroom suite or a studio suite with two queen beds, starting at around $120 a night.
+They provide free hot breakfasts, free wifi, an indoor heated pool, a fitness center, and a business center.
+You can choose from a king-bedroom or studio suite with two queen beds, starting at around $120 a night.
 They also have pet-friendly rooms.

 Embassy Suites by Hilton Detroit Troy Auburn Hills

 You’ll enjoy free wifi, a heated indoor pool, a fitness center, and room service.
-Rooms include one king bed or two double beds and start at around $290 a night.
+Rooms include one king bed or two double beds, starting at around $290 a night.
 They also have pet-friendly rooms in case your pet is joining you on your adventures.